-The chemical industry welcomes UK accession to the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) and the open negotiations with India, Mexico, Canada, Switzerland and the six countries within the Gulf Cooperation Council.
+The chemical industry welcomes UK accession to CPTPP and the open negotiations with India, Mexico, Canada, Switzerland and the six countries within the Gulf Cooperation Council.
 We encourage the Government to make every effort to secure a trade deal with the US which remains the largest single market for UK chemical and pharmaceutical exports.
 In the absence of any agreement what the UK needs is specific deals on materials including and similar to the Atlantic Declaration on critical minerals.
 FTAs are important but we will continue to work to ensure the sector benefits from Duty Suspensions, a strong Trade Remedy regime and an open and efficient UK border that makes trading from the UK as seamless as possible.

-- Conduct a comprehensive review of the UK - Develop a new cross-departmental investment strategy with the full backing of No.10, which strengthens the role of the Office for Investment and establishes a genuine single front door for new and existing investors. - Utilise UK trade policy to promote goldstandard UK intellectual property standards. - Develop and deliver a world-leading border and customs regime. - Provide financial support to SMEs to improve export performance.
-This could include finance to exhibit at international trade fairs but should include in-country assistance to help companies engage with new business - Retain and strengthen links with the European
+- Conduct a comprehensive review of the UK Global Tariff. - Develop a new cross-departmental investment strategy with the full backing of No.10, which strengthens the role of the Office for Investment and establishes a genuine single front door for new and existing investors. - Utilise UK trade policy to promote goldstandard UK intellectual property standards. - Develop and deliver a world-leading border and customs regime. - Provide financial support to SMEs to improve export performance.
+This could include finance to exhibit at international trade fairs but should include in-country assistance to help companies engage with new business partners. - Retain and strengthen links with the European Union. - Ensure full and swift implementation of the content and outcome of the Trade and Cooperation Agreement.